QubesOS/qubes-doc/customization/dispvm-customization.md

 Qubes 4.0
 ----------

-Disposable VM in Qubes 4.0 can be based on any template-based AppVM.
+Disposable VM in Qubes 4.0 can be based on any TemplateBasedVM.
 You can also choose to use different AppVMs for different Disposable VMs.
 To prepare AppVM to be a base for Disposable VM, you need to set `template_for_dispvms` property, for example:

     [user@dom0 ~]$ qvm-prefs fedora-26-dvm template_for_dispvms True